Photo of Theodore D'Arcy Taylor

 Ted is predeceased by his parents, his brother Joseph Clinton Taylor, and his sister Terri Lynn Taylor.
 Ted is survived by his partner Adam and his cousins Joan Jacquelyn Johnson (née Gatlin) and Howard D’Arcy Taylor.

-Family and friends are invited to celebrate Ted’s life at a memorial on Saturday, May 16, 2026, in New York, New York.
-The time and location, and details for remote attendance, will be announced soon.
+Family and friends are invited to a memorial to celebrate Ted’s life on Saturday, May 16, 2026, at 11:00 a.m. at the West End Collegiate Church at 245 West Seventy-seventh Street in New York, New York.
+Remote attendance details available on request.

-Ted’s family suggests memorial donations be directed to The Phoenix to provide fitness opportunities for those in recovery or to SAGE to support housing and direct services for gay and lesbian elders.
+Ted’s family suggests memorial donations be directed to The Phoenix (thephoenix.org) to provide fitness opportunities for those in recovery or to SAGE (sageusa.org) to support housing and services for gay and lesbian elders.

 Share a Memory